sybrew/the-seo-framework/readme.txt

 * **For everyone:**
 	* **Fixed:**
 		/
-		* TODO The SEO Bar now re-renders on quick edit.
+		* The SEO Bar now re-renders on quick edit.
 		* When debugging, a doing it wrong notice is no longer displayed when clearing the cache, so:
 			* Quick Edit no longer fails to render.
 			* You can now update and create posts again when using WordPress heartbeat.
-		* Custom Post Type descriptions no longer create a duplicated cache key entry.
+		* Custom Post Type auto-descriptions and JSON+LD output no longer create a duplicated cache key entry.

 = 2.9.0 - Equitable Erudition =